-25. I decided to consult with Naval Group S.A. regarding their information which was contained in the document.
-In response to this consultation, Naval Group S.A. has objected to the release of their business information.
-I agree with Naval Group S.A's objections.
+25. I decided to consult with ASC regarding their information which was contained in the document.
+In response to this consultation, ASC has objected to the release of their business information.
+I do not agree with all of ASC's objections.